Newcomers and long-absent clubs freshen up Champions League

 Ferencváros is another club with government support.
 It’s 22,000-seat stadium was state-funded and the club chairman, Gábor Kubatov, is a lawmaker and campaign leader in the ruling Fidesz party of Prime Minister Viktor Orbán.

-KRASNODAR or PAOK THESSALONIKI
+KRASNODAR

-A Russian debutant or a Russian-owned Greek club absent from the competition since before the European Cup became the Champions League in 1992.

-Krasnodar takes a 2-1 lead from the first leg in Russia to Thessaloniki for the return game on Wednesday.

-Founded as recently in 2008, one year before Leipzig, Krasnodar is in the Champions League playoff round for the second straight year.
+Founded as recently in 2008, one year before Leipzig, Krasnodar has made it in the Champions League after a second straight year in the playoff round.
 Its 36-year-old coach Murad Musayev even now has the full UEFA qualification.

 Funded by retail billionaire Sergey Galitsky, Krasnodar would be better known if its impressive 35,000-seat stadium had been picked as a 2018 World Cup venue.